evmos/docs/docs/validate/upgrades/overview.md

 # Overview

-Learn how to manage chain upgrades for your full and validator nodes. {synopsis}
+Learn how to manage chain upgrades for your full and validator nodes.

 ## Upgrade Categories